 Use this to keep yourself organized.
 You can name your unit based on the skill you are covering, based on the standard, or based on your district’s name for the unit.
 Listing the standard is a great place to show your administrator that your lesson is aligned to your state’s standards.

-This is where you will right the specific, achievable objective for the day’s lesson.
+This is where you will write the specific, achievable objective for the day’s lesson.
 For more information about SPECIFIC and ACHIEVABLE objectives, check out this post.

 I list all of the materials needed for the day’s lesson.